u-gaetan/cWGAN_pokemon/README.md

 # cWGAN_pokemon
-Code d'un Conditional Wasserstein Generative Adversarial Networks pour générer de nouvelles images de Pokémons
+Code for a Conditional Wasserstein Generative Adversarial Network to generate new Pokémon images

+This is a final project for a Deep Learning course at Centrale Lille, completed in June 2025.
+It was only added to a GitHub repository so late that I could showcase my work during my internship search.